144026/vscode-bigger-symbols/README.md

 1. Text decoration gets cleared when active editor gets switched.
 2. Line height cannot be variant, symbols looks squashed if font size gets too big: https://github.com/microsoft/vscode/issues/131274
-3. Currently only breadcrumb outlint symbols are used.
-SemanticTokens stream maybe better, but not looked into. (getting full stream is every time is too slow, and don't know how to filter out non-declaration tokens yet).
+3. Currently only symbols from outline view are used.
+SemanticTokens stream maybe better, but not looked into. (getting full token stream every time is too slow, and don't know how to filter out non-declaration tokens yet).

 ## Reference